itsjihunpark/Personal-Finance-Tool/README.md

 4. Exception handling for incorrect inputs

 To do next
-1. Adding functionality to go to previous transaction to change if mistake was made
+1. Functionality to go to previous transaction to change if mistake was made
-2. Feature tp save progress to come back to continue
+2. Feature to save progress to come back to continue